 The basic code generator framework offered by Isabelle/Pure has already been extended with additional code generators for specific HOL constructs.
 These include datatypes, recursive functions and inductive relations.
-The code generator for inductive relations can handle expressions of the form $(t_1, \ldots, t_n) \in r$ , where r is an inductively defined relation.
-If at least one of the $t_i$ is a dummy pattern "\", the above expression evaluates to a sequence of possible answers.
-If all of the $t_i$ are proper terms, the expression evaluates to a boolean value.
+The code generator for inductive relations can handle expressions of the form $(t_1, \ldots, t_n) \in r$, where r is an inductively defined relation.
+If at least one of the t_i is a dummy pattern " $$ ", the above expression evaluates to a sequence of possible answers.
+If all of the t_i are proper terms, the expression evaluates to a boolean value.

+'''

 theory Test = Lambda:

 '''

+'''

 code_module Test

 contains

-test1 = "Abs (Var 0) ~ Var 0 -> Var 0"
+test1 = "Abs (Var 0) o Var 0 -> Var 0"

-test2 = "Abs (Abs (Var 0 ~ Var 0) ~ (Abs (Var 0) ~ Var 0)) -> "
+test2 = "Abs (Abs (Var 0 o Var 0) o (Abs (Var 0) o Var 0)) -> "

 '''